constantineedie26-star/The-Planet-s-Prestige-Phishing-Email-Investigation/README.md

 Further analysis revealed concealed Base64-encoded information embedded within the spreadsheet.

+While reviewing the extracted folder, I enabled Hidden items in Windows File Explorer.
+This revealed an additional file named Money.xlsx that was not visible by default.

 After decoding the hidden content, the following location was recovered:

 > **The Martian Colony, Beside Interplanetary Spaceport**